nezhar/skeleton-angular/{{ cookiecutter.project_slug }}/README.md

 Run `docker-compose run --rm node "ng generate component app/components/{componentName}"` to add a new component.

-The new component will be added directly in the declarations of the component module, located under `src/app/components/components.module.ts`.
+The new component will be added directly in the declarations of the component module, located under `projects/{{ cookiecutter.project_slug }}/app/components/components.module.ts`.
 Open the file an make sure to also add the component in the **exports** array, so the component can be used in the other modules.

 Make sure that the ComponentsModule is declared in the **imports** array of the **@NgModule** you want to use the component.